 Having said that, there are a couple of sections you should prioritize in your plan to add structured data to your site.
 If you start off with these three, you’ll have the basics covered and then you can build on that.
 You should absolutely start with structured data for your business details, products, and reviews.
 These will have the biggest effect in the short term.

-JSON-LD is the preferred method of adding Schema.org to your site.
-However, not all search engines have been quick to adopt it – Bing in particular is lagging behind.
-Let’s hope Microsoft will soon come round and support this, which is the most efficient method.
+JSON-LD is the preferred method of adding structured data to your site.
+However, not all search engines have been quick to adopt it — Bing being the last hold-out.
+Thankfully, Microsoft came round in August 2018 and now supports this, which is the most efficient method.

-If you want to learn more about working with all this on your site, you should read Michiel’s article on how to use JSON-LD to add Schema.org data to your website or learn how to add structured data with our training on structured data and SEO.
+If you want to learn more about working with all this on your site, you should read Michiel’s article on how to use JSON-LD to add Schema.org data to your website, Annelieke’s article on adding structured data to your site with Google Tag Manager or learn how to add structured data with our training on structured data and SEO.

 The old ways: RFDa and Microdata